mcwayrm/apec_math_review_2023/README.md

 This course has been taught for several years.
 I rely heavily upon consultation with previous instructors and their course material.
 If you are dis-satisfied with my presentation of the material, feel free to reference their course material which I have made avaliable through this repository.

-Finally, if you do not have a Github account I would strongly recommend (1) creating one for both publicly signalling and personal organization, and (2) adapting your research workflow to utilize Git and Github.
+Finally, if you do not have a Github account I would strongly recommend:
+1. Creating one for both publicly signalling and personal organization, and
+2. Adapting your research workflow to utilize Git and Github.

 While I am not the Coding camp instructor, I have experience working in R, Stata, and Python.
 I use Git and Github in my regular workflow.
 If you want assistance on coding outside that course, please reach out directly.

+If you want your Github feed to notify you of updates to this repository, click the 'Watch' button on this repository.
+If you want to bookmark this repository for reference later on, click on the 'Star' button for this repository.